 - Patients should expect to be treated with respect and dignity and have their concerns listened to when starting or changing the treatment plan.

 - To avoid health problems, patients must let their clinicians know about any other medications they are taking or if they drink alcohol.
 This is very important – certain medications and alcohol can cause major problems with treatment medications.

 - Keeping all appointments

-- Agreeing to drug testing on a regular basis
+- Providing samples for drug testing on a regular basis

 - Taking medications as prescribed

-- Allowing and encouraging involvement of family and friends
+- Allowing and encouraging involvement of supportive family and friends

-- Avoiding persons, places and situations that may cause a person to use a substance again after a period of not using—also known as relapse.
+- Avoiding persons, places and situations that may put them at risk of relapse.

-- Counseling is an important part of treatment and is usually required with all medications.
+- Counseling is an important part of treatment for many patients and is usually recommended with medications.

 - Difficult situations at work or home

-- In addition to counseling, patients are also encouraged to join support groups that include other patients who are also in recovery.
+- In addition to counseling, patients are encouraged to join support groups that include others who are also in recovery.

-- Counseling is not limited to the patient - there are also many support groups for family and friends of those dealing with addiction.
+- Counseling and support groups are not limited to the patient.
+There are also many counseling services and support groups for family and friends of those dealing with addiction.
 Remember, addiction affects friends and family as well.

 Support from Family and Friends

 - Families and friends can play a key role in supporting their loved ones to achieve a long-lasting recovery.

 - It is very important that patients avoid the people, places and other things that trigger their desire to use alcohol or drugs.
 They also need to learn how to respond to those triggers without using alcohol or drugs.
 Friends and family can provide support and encouragement throughout this process.

 - Opioid withdrawal refers to the wide range of painful and unpleasant symptoms that occur after stopping or cutting down on the use of opioids.
 Withdrawal can last more than 10 days but is most often between 3–5 days.